 2. Chic Cake: Dressing up your baby shower cake with baby oriented themes can be just as fun as building your maternity wardrobe!
 Making your cake the centerpiece of your spread, memorable cakes will illustrate the baby’s sex, a unique visual of mommy and daddy dynamics, or be as tasty inside as it looks on the outside.

 3. Cabinet Affairs: What better way to start building your supply of baby food, than to get ideas from family and friends?
 Really anxious about what your child should eat and when?
-Have your guests bring baby food to the party, giving them a chance to demonstrate their takes on establishing a healthy lifestyles.
+Have your guests bring baby food to the party, giving them a chance to demonstrate their takes on establishing a healthy lifestyle.

 4. Luxe Recipes: Build a recipe book by having your guests bring in their favorite dishes.

 Keeping your guests occupied should be easy enough especially with your beautiful glow and precious bump, but keeping them thoroughly entertained is another story.
-Elaborate party planning may seem at bit much at first, but your guests and your mother’s scrapbooks will appreciate the effort later.
+Elaborate party planning may seem a bit much at first, but your guests and your mother’s scrapbooks will appreciate the effort later.

 1. Games: There are tons of games on the market to spark an uproar of laughter and enjoyment at your baby shower, but the best games are the ones you make up yourself - create a customized game of 21 questions, charades, or implement a simple numbers game for those that aren’t too keen with publicly keeping score.